-(Open to youth in Vegetable Gardening A, Vegetable Gardening B, Vegetable Gardening C, and Vegetable Gardening D)
+(Open to youth in Vegetable Gardening A (Level 1), Vegetable Gardening B (Level 2), Vegetable Gardening C (Level 3), or

+Vegetable Gardening D (Level 4))

 Herbs should be grown in pots (8" maximum diameter).
 Categories: Mint, Oregano, Rosemary, Sage, Thyme, and all other herbs.
 Herbs should be labeled with common and Latin names.
 Herbs should be in your care for a minimum of three months for state fair exhibits.
 Remove dead leaves from plants and check that the soil is clear of debris such as dead leaves.
 When exhibiting herb plants, be sure to grow the plants in the container to be displayed to avoid transplant shock.
 Exhibits will be evaluated based on cleanliness, uniformity, condition, quality, and trueness to variety.
 Additional herb resources are located on the project resources section of the Illinois 4-H website.